seansmith39/H6060-Experiment-Resources/.github/actions/maven/maven-dependency-tree/README.md

 An action to generate a Maven dependency tree.

-Resulting TXT is uploaded as a build artifact.
+Resulting JSON is uploaded as a build artifact.

 ## Inputs